Thinking of selling your gold necklace?

 At the time of publication, these are the scrap market prices for a 5-gram gold necklace, according to CashforGoldUSA, which is a good option for lower-priced gold necklaces, silver necklaces, and smaller diamonds — whether they are loose or set in jewelry.

-Bottom line: Where is the best place to sell a gold necklace?
+Bottom line: What is the best way to sell a gold necklace?

 Based on my own personal experience and an exhaustive review of gold buyers, CashForGoldUSA is our top recommendation for selling gold necklaces and any other gold or precious metal items you own.